marco-bolo/wp2-wp5-workshop/README.md

 *[Data ownership: [A-Fish-DNA-Scan](https://sites.google.com/view/a-fish-dna-scan/project-outputs) and [ME-BARCODE](https://me-barcode.weebly.com) group at the University of Minho.
 By participating in this challenge, you agree to not use the dataset beyond this exercise.
 Contact: [Filipe Costa](fcosta@bio.uminho.pt)*

+## Associated files and pipeline details

+The datasets will be shared with registered participants directly.
+The data shared contains the demultiplexed files in fastq format.
+We will also share the necessary metadata files and primer sequences, as well as the reference libraries for each primer pair of the fish aquarium dataset in fasta format.

+In the meantime, the metadata and primer files can also be found under :file_folder: &nbsp;[**associated_files/**](https://github.com/marco-bolo/wp2-wp5-workshop/tree/master/associated_files)

+When completing the analyses, we request that you share the necessary pipeline information by filling out the [Pipeline_metadata_eDNA_data_analysis_challenge.xlsx](https://github.com/marco-bolo/wp2-wp5-workshop/blob/main/Pipeline_metadata_eDNA_data_analysis_challenge.xlsx) file.
+Alternatively, you can also send us your script and associated parameter files directly.

 ## Acknowledgements

 The MARCO-BOLO project is funded by the European Union under the Horizon Europe Programme, Grant Agreement No. 101082021 (MARCO-BOLO).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Executive Agency (REA).
 Neither the European Union nor the granting authority can be held responsible for them.